netx-as/docs/docs/ddos/ddos-guard.md

 ##### Default value

-Default evaluation time is set to 1000 miliseconds (1 second).
+The default evaluation time is 1000 milliseconds (1 second).

 ---

 #### report-mail

 Email address used for reporting.
 More than one email address can be configured.
-Report alerts are sent on the start and end of the DDoS attack.
+Report alerts are sent at the start and end of a DDoS attack.

 ##### Syntax